 In traversing the route the pilgrim, starting at the Protestant Church in the valley, will climb 100 meters (328 feet) up a steep slope to reach St. Colm Cille’s Well, before descending and crossing Abar Dubh, the Black Swamp, to reach the stations at the second half of An Turas.
 Today pilgrims and visitors from all over the world follow the sequence of the Turas stations as described here and in the virtual-reality environment.
 However according to Liam O’Cuinneagain, the director of the Oideas Gael Irish language cultural center in town, parishioners traditionally used names and locations to identify the stations rather than numbers.
 They would begin An Turas at whichever station was closest to their homes, walking barefoot in the dark, until they had visited all 15 stations.5 An Turas is today performed primarily on Colm Cille’s feast day of June 9, but in the past it may have also been performed on Sundays, on three successive Fridays, and on other feast days.6

 Colm Cille (c.
 520 – c.
 593 CE)7 is the saint who is honored in the Gleann Cholm Cille Turas.
 Most of the stations of the pilgrimage are connected in legend to this warrior-saint, the apostle to the Picts, who, it is said, battled demons and opposing tribes alike.
-The associations—artifacts, folklore, and religious observations—that bind this valley together with the story of Colm Cille may be stronger than those that link the saint to any other place.
-Liam O’Cuinneagain says that “there is a lot more circumstantial evidence that he was here than there is that he was anywhere else.”8 Yet there is nothing in the earliest written records to prove that Colm Cille ever visited this valley clinging to the western edge of Ireland.
+There is very little contemporary written history on the life of Colm Cille, and nothing in the earliest written records to prove that the saint ever visited the valley that shares his name.
+But the associations—artifacts, folklore, and religious observations—that bind this place together with the story of Colm Cille may be stronger than those that link the saint anywhere else.
+Therefore it would appear foolhardy to ignore both the strong folk tradition in the Glen and the material evidence preserved in the Turas, which continues each year in this valley clinging to the western edge of Ireland.8

 Colm Cille (“Dove of the Church”), or Columba in Latin, was never actually canonized by Rome.
 Yet he has been venerated as a popular “saint” since the end of the seventh century.
 He was born at Gartan, about 40 miles northeast of here, in central Donegal.
 The traditional spot of his birth, an ancient stone with prehistoric cupmarks, is perhaps a ruined Bronze Age tomb.9 The first station of the Turas in Gleann Cholm Cille is also a site repurposed from a similarly ruined 5,000-year-old monument.10